Skip to main content

 TerpVets

-TerpVets is a student run organization established to provide its members the opportunity to recognize and support the community of veterans on and off campus through a variety of volunteer and social events while building a network that enhances personal and career growth.
+TerpVets is a student-run organization established to provide its members the opportunity to recognize and support the community of veterans on and off campus through a variety of volunteer and social events, while building a network that enhances personal and career growth.

-LGBT Equity Center
+LGBTQ+ Equity Center

-Immigrant and Undocumented Student Life Program
+Immigrant and Undocumented Student Life Office

 Interfaith Programs and Spiritual Diversity